 Distracted driving is defined as any non-driving activity or event that has the potential to distract a driver.
 There are three types of distractions: cognitive, visual, and manual.
 At any given moment, environmental distractions can occur that make driving more hazardous.
 Your coffee can spill, a child in the back seat can throw a tantrum, or the skies can suddenly let loose with a thunderstorm — the list of driving distractions goes on and on.

-Smart drivers react to their surroundings to create the safest possible driving experience.
+Smart drivers respond to their surroundings to create the safest possible driving experience.
 Take, for example, driving in stormy weather.
-Smart drivers will turn down their radio (reduce cognitive distraction), adjust their lights and wiper speed (reduce visual distraction) and keep both hands on the wheel (reduce manual distraction) to ensure they're better prepared.
+Smart drivers turn down their radio (reduce cognitive distraction), adjust the lights and wiper speed (reduce visual distraction) and keep both hands on the wheel (reduce manual distraction) to ensure they're better prepared.

 Distracted driving is not just limited to technology use in the car.
 Eating and drinking while driving, grooming, changing the radio station, and even talking to other passengers are all activities that can result in distracted driving.

 Driving while texting is particularly dangerous since it involves all three types of distracted driving: